-You study all core and compulsory modules (32.5 ECTS) and one project module from group E. You choose elective modules to a total of 20-22.5 ECTS, from groups D, DT, F and FT with a maximum of one module from either F or FT (FHEQ level 7 modules) and a minimum of 15 ECTS from DT and FT (designated theory electives).
+You study all core and compulsory modules.
+You choose elective modules to a total of 27.5-30 credits, from groups D, DT, E, F (Year 4) and FT (Year 4) with a maximum of one from group E, a maximum of one module from either F or FT and a minimum of 7.5 credits from either DT or FT (designated theory electives).
 We advise you to balance your work over Terms 1 and 2, but there is flexibility.
 With the agreement of the DUGS in both departments, up to 7.5 credits may be replaced with an elective module from another Imperial department subject to space being available.

-Code Module Title Core/ Compulsory/ Elective Group Term Credits PHYS60001 Nuclear and Particle Physics Core Spring 5 PHYS60002 Comprehensives Core Autumn- Summer 15 PHYS60003 Solid State Physics Core Autumn 5 PHYS60005 Advanced Classical Physics Core Autumn 7.5 PHYS60006 Lasers Elective D Spring 5 PHYS60007 Physics of Medical Imaging and Radiotherapy Elective D Spring 7.5 PHYS60008 Principles of Instrumentation Elective D Spring 7.5 PHYS60022 Data Science and Machine Learning for Physics Elective D Spring - Summer 7.5 PHYS60009 Statistical Mechanics Elective DT Autumn 7.5 PHYS60010 Complexity and Networks (not running in 2024-25) Elective DT Spring 7.5 PHYS60011 Foundations of Quantum Mechanics Elective DT Spring 7.5 PHYS60012 Computational Physics Elective DT Autumn- Spring 7.5 PHYS60013 Plasma Physics Elective D Spring 7.5 PHYS60014 Astrophysics Elective DT Autumn 7.5 PHYS60015 Group Theory Elective DT Autumn 7.5 PHYS60016 Year 3 Project Elective E Autumn or Spring 7.5 PHYS60017 Essay Project Elective Е Autumn or Spring 7.5
+Code Module Title Core/ Compulsory/ Elective Group Term Credits PHYS60001 Nuclear and Particle Physics Core Spring 5 PHYS60002 Comprehensives Core Autumn- Summer 15 PHYS60003 Solid State Physics Core Autumn 5 PHYS60005 Advanced Classical Physics Core Autumn 7.5 PHYS60006 Lasers Elective D Spring 5 PHYS60007 Physics of Medical Imaging and Radiotherapy Elective D Spring 7.5 PHYS60008 Principles of Instrumentation Elective D Spring 7.5 PHYS60022 Data Science and Machine Learning for Physics Elective D Spring - Summer 7.5 PHYS60009 Statistical Mechanics Elective DT Autumn 7.5 PHYS60010 Complexity and Networks (not running in 2024- 25) Elective DT Spring 7.5 PHYS60011 Foundations of Quantum Mechanics Elective DT Spring 7.5 PHYS60012 Computational Physics Elective DT Autumn- Spring 7.5 PHYS60013 Plasma Physics Elective D Spring 7.5 PHYS60014 Astrophysics Elective DT Autumn 7.5 PHYS60015 Group Theory Elective DT Autumn 7.5 PHYS60016 Year 3 Project 2 Elective E Autumn or Spring 7.5 PHYS60017 Essay Project 3 Elective Е Autumn or Spring 7.5

-&lt;sup>2 The project must of a type defined by the department as theoretical or computational.
+2 The project must of a type defined by the department as theoretical or computational.

-&lt;sup>3 The essay must of a type defined by the department as theoretical or computational.
+3 Thie essay must of a type defined by the department as theoretical or computational.